 Almost a decade ago, I was at the prime of my life.
 I had traveled to and fro in several countries across the world and explored many places of opportunities.
-I worked as a manager in an international automotive company overseas.
+I worked as a manager at an international automotive company overseas.

 I had a promising career, I traveled and I was earning a lot.